Close

 Florian06/14/2020 at 03:10 1 comment

-Yesterday I hooked up the "central station" and recorded a bunch of data.
-I tried as many settings as I could and worked on identifying how commands are sent to the air conditioner and how status are retrivied from the air conditioner.
+Yesterday, I hooked up the "central station" and recorded a bunch of data.
+I tried as many settings as I could, focusing on identifying how commands are sent to the air conditioner and how status are retrieved.

-And after just 2 hours of opening PulseView files, extracting data and compiling everything in Excel here is the result.
+And after just two hours of opening PulseView files, extracting data and compiling everything in Excel here are the result.

 • status inquiry